thebinarysearchtree/flyweight/README.md

 };
 ```

-If no join option is provided, the ORM will assume that there is a single table and use the first table that was taken from the ```tables``` parameter.

 ## JSON support

 Flyweight can sample columns that are declared with the ```json``` type to create richer type information.